biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:atoms.md

                      |
                      Atom(s)

-Different Iterators allow you to iterate over all Atoms or all Groups.
+Different Iterators allow you to iterate over Atoms or all Groups.

 <java> public static int getNrAtoms(Structure s){